luxonauta/luxacss/README.md

 # Luxa CSS

-> luxa CSS is a minimalist CSS framework.
+> Luxa CSS is a minimalist CSS framework.

 See the documentation with examples [here](https://luxonauta.github.io/luxadocs/)!